boldlink/support-scripts/scripts/github_actions/dockerfile_variables_validate/README.md

 # Environment Variables Validation Action
-The Environment Variables Validation Action is a robust GitHub composite action designed to validate environment variables.
+The Environment Variables Validation script is a robust way designed to validate environment variables.
 It cross-verifies variables defined in a Dockerfile against those used in Terraform files.
-Additionally, it also provides an exception mechanism through an `except.txt` file, where variables that are defined in the Dockerfile but not required during deployment can be listed.
+Additionally, it also provides an exception mechanism through an `--exclude` argument, where variables that are defined in the Dockerfile but not required during deployment can be listed.

-This validation action plays a crucial role in ensuring the integrity and consistency of environment variables throughout the application lifecycle.
-If any discrepancies or missing variables are detected, the action will immediately trigger a workflow failure, prompting for necessary corrections.
+This validation script plays a crucial role in ensuring the integrity and consistency of environment variables throughout the application lifecycle.
+If any discrepancies or missing variables are detected, the script will immediately trigger a workflow failure, prompting for necessary corrections.
 The underlying mechanism for execution is Python 3.11.

 ## Prerequisites and Assumptions
-For the successful execution of this action, the following conditions must be met:
+For the successful execution of this script, the following conditions must be met:

 - **Common Dockerfile**: There should be a common Dockerfile located at a specific location.
 This location should be provided when running the workflow as **`DOCKERFILE_PATH`**.